 First there is cash bail which means the accused needs cash to pay the bail amount.
 This is among the most common and the type most people are familiar with.

 Then there is what is called a surety bond.
 It is not just for paying bail in a criminal case, but is often used in civil circumstances where a bond is required.
-In a criminal case, this is the type of bond that involves reaching out to a bail bond agent.
-These bail agents, are often supported by a surety company; the agent who is entering a legitimate agreement, pledges to cover the value of the bond in case the accuser misses attending court proceedings.
-The bail agent will then charge the client a fee, but will need to ensure that he or she shows up for all required court appearances and does not skip bail.
+In a criminal case, this type of bond involves reaching out to a bail bond agent.
+These bail agents, are often supported by a surety company; the agent who is entering a legitimate agreement pledges to cover the value of the bond in case the accuser misses attending court proceedings.
+The bail agent will then charge the client a fee, but must ensure that he or she shows up for all required court appearances and does not skip bail.
 This type of bail is also considered commercial bail bonding and is forbidden in some states.

-When dealing with a bail agent make sure they have the proper license and identification.
-Generally you can expect the fee to be 10% but that mary vary from state to state or agent to agent.
+When dealing with a bail agent, ensure they have the proper license and identification.
+Generally, you can expect the fee to be 10% but that mary vary from state to state or agent to agent.
 The money paid to a bail agent is generally not refundable.

 There is also what is known as being released from jail on a personal recognizance bond..
 Here, the suspect does not have to pay any monetary bail, but is signing a bond stating he is promising to appear for court.
 This also only usually happens for charges that arise from a minor crime, and only if the defendant is not considered a flight risk, and not known to be a bail skipper or jumper.

 As you can see, navigating the court system and understanding bail can be very difficult.
-It is best to get in touch with an attorney or bail bondsman to help you better understand your options.
+It is best to contact an attorney or bail bondsman to help you better understand your options.